How to Socialise a Puppy: A Comprehensive Guide

 Take your puppy for short walks and outings to experience new sights, sounds and people.
 Try pet stores, outdoor cafes, parks and more.
 Bring treats and use a stroller or carrier if needed.
 Keep it fun!

-Socialize your puppy at home too!
+Socialise your puppy at home too!
 Invite new people over regularly.
 Expose your puppy to household sights, sounds, and textures like vacuum cleaners, hairdryers, counters, and floor surfaces.
-Reward calm, polite behavior.
+Reward calm, polite behaviour.

-While socializing your puppy, avoid these common mistakes:
+While socialising your puppy, avoid these common mistakes:

 • Waiting until your puppy is fully vaccinated.
-This delays socialization until after the critical window.
+This delays socialisation until after the critical window.

 • Progressing too quickly by introducing too many things too fast.
 Go slow and gauge your puppy’s comfort level.